coetry/digitalpsychology.io/src/pages/social-proof/index.md

 ### Influencer endorsements
 Give your product away for free to people with a high social media influence in a niche area and ask them for feedback.
-Another way is to sponsor these (micro) influencers to post your product on their channels.
+Another way is to sponsor these (micro) influencers to post your product on their channels or even hire them for long-term relationships as brand ambassadors.
 Since they have a positive reputation, people tend to associate this positivity with anything else they are involved with.
 This cognitive bias is called the Halo Effect.

 ![](06-influencer-marketing.png)